Funds Consolidation: Limits on New General Revenue Accounts, Special Funds and Dedications of Revenue

 In addition, funds and accounts created by approval of a constitutional amendment, pledged for payment of a bond, requiring separate accounting by federal law, dedicating revenue from license plates or established in trust are exempted.

-See Funds, Accounts and Revenue Dedications Exempted by the 86th Legislature in this fiscal policy and procedure (FPP) for a list of funds, accounts and revenue dedications that were exempted and will be created.
+See Funds, Accounts and Revenue Dedications Exempted by the 87th Legislature for a list of funds, accounts and revenue dedications that were exempted and will be created.

 Procedure for agencies

 Revenues not exempted that otherwise would have been deposited to a special fund or account authorized by the 87th Legislature should be deposited to unappropriated GR (0001).
 If your agency received an appropriation of newly dedicated revenue or from a new fund or account in the General Appropriations Act, but the dedication, fund or account was abolished, the appropriation will be established in GR (0001).